datastax/dynamo-cassandra-proxy/README.md

 ## Contributing

 A good place to start might be fleshing out your own Translator.
-For details on translators see Translators.md in /docs
+For details on translators see [Translators in the docs](docs/Translators.md)

 ## MVP Roadmap: